ibm-cloud-docs/assistant/tutorial.md

     ![Shows choosing a different intent and retraining](images/tut-change-intent.gif){: gif}

-Optionally, you can review the **Car Dashboard - Sample** skill to see this same use case fleshed out even more with a longer dialog and additional functionality.
+Optionally, you can review the **Customer Service - Sample** skill to see another use case with a longer dialog and additional functionality.

 1. Click the **Back to skills** button ![Shows Back to skills button in menu](images/workspaces-button.png) from the navigation menu.

-1. On the **Car Dashboard - Sample** tile, click **Edit sample**.
+1. Click **Add a sample**.

+    The sample skill is added to your list of skills.
+It is not associated with any assistants.

 ## Next steps
 {: #deploy}